 There are several types of foot and ankle injuries that can occur when playing sports.
-The most common sports injury is an ankle sprain.
+The most common (opens in a new tab) is an ankle sprain.
 It is important for ankle sprains to be diagnosed and treated professionally, as an improperly healed sprain can lead to additional sprains, chronic ankle instability, and arthritis.
 Another type of injury athletes face involves the Achilles tendon, which can become inflamed, injured, torn, or even ruptured from repetitive activity or trauma.
 An inflammation of the plantar fascia on the sole of the foot (plantar fasciitis) can be caused by overuse or wearing shoes that are worn out or inappropriate for the sport being played.
 Running and court sports can lead to a compression of the nerve between the third and fourth toes.
 This causes the tissue surrounding the nerve to thicken and, left untreated, may lead to nerve damage.
 Stress fractures are another type of sports injury where a tiny crack develops over time in a bone due to repetitive activity, poor footwear, changes in activity, or other factors.
 If you have suffered any type of foot or ankle injury while playing sports, it is suggested that you contact a podiatrist as soon as possible.

 The most common injuries that occur in sporting activities include:

 - Achilles Tendonitis

 - Broken Foot

 - Turf Toe